-Dr Jacqueline (Jackie) Craig FTSE graduated with a PhD in physics from St. Andrews University in 1981 and was employed by the UK Ministry of Defence for nine years.
+Jackie Craig graduated with a PhD in physics from St. Andrews University in 1981 and was employed by the UK Ministry of Defence for nine years.

 As a Chief of Division Jackie was a member of the Defence Senior Leadership Group for eight years.
 She has also held numerous senior executive leadership positions within the five-eyes Defence and Intelligence S&T forums, spanning the areas of space, digital systems, autonomous systems, big data, cyber and ISREW.

 With so many mountains and rock walls still to climb Jackie retired from DST Group in 2016.
-She is very active in the ATSE Digital Futures Forum, and as an Honorary Fellow of DST Group contributed to the development of the Australian Defence Space S&T Strategy.
+She is very active in the ATSE Digital Futures Forum and is an adjunct professor in the College of Science and Engineering at Flinders University working in the area of Electromagnetic Systems and Security.